Complaints Procedure for Commercial Waste Morden

 Decisions following investigation will be communicated in writing and include a summary of findings, the action taken or proposed, and any timescales for implementation.
 Where a remedial collection or correction is required this will be scheduled at the earliest mutually available opportunity.
 The communication will also explain how the decision was reached so that the complainant understands the rationale and the evidence considered.
 Records of all communications are retained for audit and quality control purposes.

-Graph showing improvements in commercial waste service performance Monitoring and continuous improvement are integral to the complaints procedure.
+A wheelbarrow filled with dark, moist soil or compost being pushed along a narrow brick-paved pathway.
+The handlebar is held by a person wearing blue jeans, with only their lower legs and feet visible.
+To the left of the pathway, there is a dense green shrub or hedge, while on the right side, there's well-maintained grass.
+The background shows a blurred outdoor environment with natural light, suggesting a garden or residential area.
+This scene relates to outdoor waste or rubbish clearing, consistent with services provided by Commercial Waste Morden within the local context of Morden, suggesting a typical garden clearance or waste removal activity involving soil or garden refuse.
+Monitoring and continuous improvement are integral to the complaints procedure.
 Regular analysis of complaint types, root causes and response times is used to drive training, policy amendments and operational changes.
 Where trends are identified — for example, recurring contamination issues or repeated service disruptions in a particular route — targeted interventions are implemented.
 The procedure itself is subject to periodic review to ensure it remains effective, proportionate and aligned with best practice in waste management and customer relations.

 Confidentiality, Recordkeeping and Policy Context